 Charcuterie, which is the branch of cooking devoted to prepared meat products, primarily pork products like bacon, ham, sausage, terrines, pâtés, and confit, are gaining popularity.
-We say, bypass the cheese and make it even better: a charcuterie and cheese board is the perfect guest at any table.
+Whether you want to add complementary cheeses, or bypass the cheese altogether, a charcuterie and cheese board is the perfect guest at any table.

 I recently spent an afternoon with Chef Christian Fantoni at his renown salumeria bar at Phil Stefani’s 437 Rush in Chicago, who taught us everything we need to know about making a charcuterie board to rival even the best Italian chef’s.

 Berkel is the first slicing machine to be produced by the inventor Van Berkel and known to be the only slicer in the world operated by hand rather than electric, which keeps the blade cold when slicing the meat, and therefore does not heat or ‘cook’ the meat when it hits the blade.

 “The machine cuts meat so thin that if you held it up taught over a newspaper, you would be able to read through it,” said Fantoni.
 “When you eat sliced prosciutto, it should be so thin that you can read through it.
 If you can’t see through it, then the slices are too thick.”